-And while this type of content can be a podcast, a series of blog posts, or even several hard-cover books, we think that a long-form video series (or several!) is the best way to build more affinity for your brand.
+And while this type of content can be a podcast, a series of blog posts, or even several hard-cover books, we think that a long-form video series (or several!) is the best way to build more affinity for your brand and drive quality leads.
 Now, all you need to get started with your first video series is a little inspiration.
 So, let’s dive into all the different types of series you can start creating today!

 Whether you go with a scripted or run-and-gun-style documentary, this is an excellent format to consider for your brand’s next video series.
 This type of series typically follows a cast of people and has little-to-no traditional structure.
 Depending on the format you choose, however, you have the option of pointing the content in one direction or another with the goal of ending up at a specific destination, whether literal or metaphorical.

 Wistia’s own docu-series, One, Ten, One Hundred, is actually a great example of what a hybrid-style documentary can look like for a business.
 Ultimately, we knew where we wanted to go with the series — we wanted to see how three different ads produced with three different budgets would perform against one another — but we weren’t exactly sure what the results would be.
 We then captured all the action in real-time throughout the entire creative process and released it in a series of episodes.